-Some people may think that signing the back of their credit card is a protection as well.
+Some people attempt to protect themselves by signing the back of their credit card.

 That’s essentially what Margo from North Carolina, a listener of the Clark Howard Podcast, asked Clark.
 “Is it wise to sign my credit card on the back?”